PFTL/website/content/blog/29_args_kwargs.rst

     first => 1
     second => 2

 If you try to run the function without keywords, it will through an exception.
-In the same way that when ``*args``was used as argument of a function, the inputs were transformed to a tuple, ``**kwargs`` are transformed to a dictionary.
+In the same way that when ``*args`` was used as the argument of a function, the inputs were transformed to a tuple, ``**kwargs`` are transformed to a dictionary.
 Here, the important detail is the use of the ``**`` instead of the single ``*``.
 Of course, you can mix required and variable inputs, for example:

 .. code-block:: python